Introduction to Python Exception Handling

 IOError: Raised while an input/ output process be unsuccessful

-SyntaxError: All python syntax oriented errors are handled by this exception
+SyntaxError: This exception handles all python syntax oriented errors

 IndentationError: Improper indentation will lead to this kind of errors

-SystemError: This occurs at a situation when the interpreter doesn’t work as expected, but this error does not make the python program to go out of execution
+SystemError: This occurs in a situation when the interpreter doesn’t work as expected, but this error does not make the python program to go out of execution

-SystemExit: When sys.exit() function is used by the python interpreter then it leads to this exception. this makes the code abnormally terminate when not been handled properly.
+SystemExit: When the python interpreter uses the sys.exit() function, then it leads to this exception. this makes the code abnormally terminate when not been handled properly.

-ValueError: When a function holds a valid type argument but an improper value is been specified for that type argument
+ValueError: When a function holds a valid type argument, but an improper value has been specified for that type of argument

 NotImplementedError: Raised while a nonfigurative method that wants to be put into practice in an inherited class is not in fact implemented.
-Put in order and managing these exceptions is a process carried out by the except block which is inserted at the end of every try block.
+Putting in order and managing these exceptions is a process carried out by the except block, inserted at the end of every try block.

 Exception Handling Process in Python